How to Tell Your Child About Putting a Dog Down: Dos and Don’ts

 - Children may fear abandonment.
 If a pet can die, then they may reason that their parents could die as well.

 - Children often become intensely curious about death and what happens to the body.
 They may ask for details that you may find uncomfortable to explain.
 These are questions you should answer in a straightforward, gentle and careful manner.

-Do’s and Don’ts of Explaining Pet Loss to Children
+How to Tell a Child About Putting a Dog Down: Do’s and Don’ts of Explaining Pet Loss

 Likewise, euphemisms can cause anxiety or confusion because children take what you say literally.
 “If you say a pet is put to sleep, the child may suffer sleep anxiety,” says Tously.
 She recalls one child who was told his cocker spaniel just “went away.”
 He awaited his dog’s return, and upon learning the dog had been buried wanted to unearth the dog.
 “If you say ‘God has taken your pet because he was special,’ the child may resent God, and fear who might be next.”

 - Be open and honest.
 This includes the pet’s health and euthanasia.
 “If a pet is terminally ill and needs to be euthanized,” Tously says, “the child needs to be told as soon as possible by the parent.”
 Again, avoid those tempting euphemisms that cloud understanding, such as telling a child the pet was put to sleep.
 Use the words death and dying to make your meaning clear.
 Some children want to be present during euthanasia and most will be very curious about the process.
 Tously says you should answer their questions.
 As for allowing the child to be present, some veterinarians are firmly against it; others say it depends on the child’s age and maturity.

 - Make sure the child understands what “dying” means.
 Explain that the animal’s body stopped working.
 Depending on your religious beliefs and what the child can understand, you might explain the concept of a soul.
 However, it is important for the child to know that the pet has died and will not be coming back.